bluewingtitan/PBScript/Documentation/features/While.md

 While-Loops are closed by an end.
 See [End](End.md) for more.

-See [Logic Operators](LogicOperators.md) for more information on writing conditions.
+See [Operators](Operators.md) for more information on writing conditions.